 Salem Recognition & Value

-- Salem College’s law school admission rate is 100 percent; the medical school admission rate is 85 percent.
-(The national average for medical school admission is 50 percent.)
+- Salem College’s law school admission rate is 100 percent.

 - Money magazine has named Salem one of the top 10 “Best Buys” among women’s colleges seven years in a row.
 (We were also ranked in the top 150 “Best Buys” for all colleges and universities in the US and one of the top 25 “Best Buys” among liberal arts colleges in the Southeast.)

 - Salem was the first college in North Carolina to add a master’s degree program in which students can earn licensure to teach children from birth to kindergarten.

 - Salem is ranked one of the top “Character-Building Colleges” in the nation by the John Templeton Foundation, in large part because of the unique Salem Signature program.